tullo/tullo/README.md

 We worked individually on-site at customers and got to see each other at the weekly team meetings (Google Hangout) or at the quarterly team gatherings.

+### Freelance IT Consultant (2006-2013)

+Freelance agile software development consulting focusing on the Java EE 5 platform and Java EE 5 servers including more lightweight frameworks such as Spring and Hibernate.
+Helping create better, higher quality software faster.

 ## Contact details

 - <a href="tel:+4553800816">+45 53800816</a>